vanzei/InterviewPrep_DevBasement/README.md

 ## Events

-Our events take place every Monday at 7PM EST. During these sessions, we delve into various technical topics, tackle challenging problems together, and offer guidance on interview strategies.
+Our events take place every Monday at 7:30PM EST. During these sessions, we delve into various technical topics, tackle challenging problems together, and offer guidance on interview strategies.
+The events are FREE!

 ## What You'll Find Here